nicholasrokosz/nickrokosz-dot-com/src/pages/about.md

 - nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
 - responsive youtube/vimeo etc. videos thanks to [**gatsby-remark-embed-video**](https://github.com/borgfriend/gatsby-remark-embed-video)

-So, there you have it... enjoy!
+So, there you have it... enjoy! -->

+I'm a 24-year-old software developer living in Phoenix, AZ.